Nord Anglia Education: 2020s

+Headquarters

 Its head office is in the Nova South building in City of Westminster, London.

 Previously its head office was at the Anglia House in Cheadle, Greater Manchester, and then the Nord House in Burton-upon-Trent, Staffordshire.
 The head office moved to Hong Kong in 2012.
 It was in the St. George's Building in Central, Hong Kong.
 In 2018 the company announced it was returning its head office to the United Kingdom, with London being the new location.

 Collaborations

 Nord Anglia has established collaborations with academic institutions such as Juilliard, MIT, and King's College London.

 In July 2017, the company partnered with UNICEF as well as the governments of Bulgaria, Argentina, and Malaysia to host an event raising awareness for the Sustainable Development Goals.
-Nord Anglia also participated with Juilliard, UNICEF and Sing for Hope in the High Level Political Forum on Sustainable Development in July 2019.
+Nord Anglia also participated with Juilliard, UNICEF, and the non-profit Sing for Hope in the High Level Political Forum on Sustainable Development in July 2019.
+The institution collaborated with Monopoly in the board game's Dubai edition, with Nord Anglia International School Dubai being added as a landmark.